netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   or closed by QUIC.
 This is the responsibility of the path selection algorithm, regardless of whether it is considered part of SCION or part of QUIC-MP.

+## Other Recommendations
+ - Servers and client should aim to be located in respective local networks (local ASes) that have protection against IP spoofing from machines in the same network, see {{attack-path-injection}}.

 # Security Considerations